pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 of requirements from the *info* file for any specified SlackBuild.
 This is a recursive operation over all dependencies. **sboupgrade** offers to install any non-installed dependencies in the build queue, taking the hints in [sbotools.hints(5)](sbotools.hints.5.md) into account.
-If circular dependencies are detected, the script exits with an error message.
+The script exits with an error message if circular dependencies are detected.

 *README* files are parsed for **groupadd** and **useradd** commands, and **sboupgrade** offers to run them prior to building if any of the